Healthy Homes Assessment Onekawa

 Healthy Homes Assessment Services

-Did you be aware that the Healthy Homes Standards came into in force on July 1, 2021?
-Landlords now have to make sure that their Onekawa rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewed or new tenancy and all private rentals are required to be completely conforming by the 1st July 2024.
+Did you not know that Healthy Homes Standards came into effect on the 1st July 2021?
+Landlords must ensure their Onekawa rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewed or new tenancy and all private rentals must be fully certified by 1 July 2024.

 The areas covered in the Healthy Homes Standards are:

-We will assess your rental property to determine whether it meets NZ Healthy Homes and Residential Tenancy Acts requirements.
-After the assessment, we’ll advise you or your property manager about any work that requirements to be completed, and provide a report with all the information needed for your tenancy contract’s Healthy Home Statement of Compliance.
+We will assess the rental property you have in order to determine if it meets the NZ Healthy Homes and Residential Tenancy Acts requirements.
+Following the assessment, we will advise you or your property manager about the work which requirements to be completed and provide an assessment report that includes all the details required for your Tenancy Agreement’s Healthy Home Statement of Compliance.

-Failure to meet the obligations in the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and landlords who are not in compliance could face fines of up to $7,200 plus additional healthier homes associated fines.
+Failure to meet the obligations to comply with the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and any landlord found not conforming to the standards could be held accountable for as much as $7,200 and additional healthy homes related fines.

-We’re completely independent assessors of rental properties, and are completely certified for both Healthy Homes and Homefit.
+We’re fully independent assessors of rental property, as well as completely qualified to assess each of Healthy Homes and Homefit.

 Call Now 0800 232 113